verscorp/convicted-site-files/faq.md

 Learn more about token games: [token holding rewards](http://161.35.217.137:9000/token-information) and [tokenomics](http://161.35.217.137:9000/tokenomics).

 # Where and how to buy internal tokens?
-Tokens can be purchased on the [Alcor](https://wax.alcor.exchange) -  exchange when they become available there.
+Tokens can be purchased on the [Alcor exchange](https://wax.alcor.exchange) when they become available there.

+You need to connect your Wax Cloud Wallet or Anchor wallet to the Alcor exchange.
+Click Market and find our token pairs, which will be published here in the near future.

+# When is the game scheduled to come out?
+Initially, we give ourselves a lot more time to prepare, and we put the game's release date at the end of the third quarter of 2022.

+We plan to release the game on the main network immediately in 3d so that we can sell custom stuff from the first release.

+Before that, we will have a strong beta test where we have to do everything we promise.